 - Symptomatic patients.

-- Asymptomatic patients should also be operated on when left ventricular function begins to deteriorate, since the likelihood of developing irreversible myocardial dysfunction is high if intervention is delayed.
+- Asymptomatic patients should also be operated on when left ventricular function begins to deteriorate (LVEF <55%) or when end systolic diameter is >50 mm or end systolic diameter index is >24 mm2 on echocardiography, since the likelihood of developing irreversible myocardial dysfunction is high if intervention is delayed.

 - Treatment of isolated AR has traditionally been by valve replacement.
 Valve replacement remains the most widely used technique but the proportion of valve repair procedures is increasing in experienced centres.